jjnether/obsidian_backup/jnetherton/DA/Active Orders/108629 - Meralco.md

 ==VSR???
 Remote events downloading?==
-Add slides for event collection and SER collection?
+Add slides for event collection and SER collection
+	- for laptop to relay and front panel of relay

 Training Meeting:
 - Will online training still be 8AM Dec 5 (philippine time)?